High spin states of $^{204}$At: isomeric states and shears band structure: Experiment Details and Data Analysis

-The linear polarisation may be experimentally measured by the use of the Clover detectors as Compton polarimeters utilising the direction of the scattered radiation to determine the electric or magnetic nature of the transition \cite{pol92, jone95}.
-The asymmetry of Compton scattered polarised photons inside the detector medium, are defined as: \beq \nonumber \Delta_{PDCO} = \frac{a(E_{\gamma})N_{\perp} - N_{\parallel}}{a(E_{\gamma})N_{\perp} + N_{\parallel}}\,, \eeq where, $N_{\perp}$ and $ N_{\parallel}$ are the number of $\gamma$-rays of a particular energy, Compton scattered in the planes perpendicular and parallel to the reaction plane. $a(E_{\gamma})$ is the correctional term due to the geometrical asymmetry of the Clover crystals in the array set up, and is defined as: \beq \nonumber a(E_{\gamma}) = \frac{N_{\parallel}(unpolarised)}{N_{\perp}(unpolarised)}\,. \eeq This asymmetry correctional factor was evaluated as a function of energy using $^{152}$Eu and $^{133}$Ba sources placed at the target position inside the array and was found to be 1.05(4), over the energy range $300 - 1400$~keV.
+The linear polarisation of the $\gamma$-ray transitions has been experimentally measured by the use of the Clover detectors as Compton polarimeters, utilising the direction of the scattered radiation to determine the electric or magnetic nature of the transition \cite{pol92,jone95}.
+The polarization asymmetry ($\Delta_{PDCO}$) of the Compton scattered photons inside the detector medium, is defined as: \beq \nonumber \Delta_{PDCO} = \frac{a(E_{\gamma})N_{\perp} - N_{\parallel}}{a(E_{\gamma})N_{\perp} + N_{\parallel}}\,, \eeq where, $N_{\perp}$ and $ N_{\parallel}$ are the number of $\gamma$-rays of a particular energy, Compton scattered in the planes perpendicular and parallel to the reaction plane. $a(E_{\gamma})$ is the correctional term due to the geometrical asymmetry of the Clover crystals in the array set up, and is defined as: \beq \nonumber a(E_{\gamma}) = \frac{N_{\parallel}(unpolarised)}{N_{\perp}(unpolarised)}\,. \eeq The linear polarization ($P$) of the associated $\gamma$-ray is directly proportional to the polarization asymmetry $\Delta_{PDCO} = P \, Q(E_\gamma)$, where $Q(E_\gamma)$ is the polarization sensitivity of the Clover detector of the INGA set up.
+The $Q(E_ \gamma)$ has been demonstrated\cite{Raj} to have very weak dependence on $E_\gamma$ within the expected uncertainty of the measurement system for $E_\gamma \lesssim 1000$~keV, and therefore, $\Delta_{PDCO}$ can be considered as a measure of the linear polarization $P$ of the $\gamma$-rays for identifying the electromagnetic nature of the transitions.

+The asymmetry correction factor $a(E_{\gamma})$ was evaluated as a function of energy using $^{152}$Eu and $^{133}$Ba sources placed at the target position inside the array and was found to be 1.05(4), over the energy range $300 - 1400$~keV.
 The measured $a(E_{\gamma})$ values are shown in Fig.~\ref{asym}.